AndersBrunc/ot-harjoitustyo/documentation/vaatimusmaarittely.md

 ## Functions

--User can do x
+- User can do x
--User can do y
+- User can do y